LeszekR/movie-app/RECRUITMENT_TASK_COMMENTS.md

 - hybrid mix of both

 There are reasons to use each of those choices.
-I decided on the last since
+I decided on the last since.
+Whether it is the right choice it can be discussed.
+For presentation purposes used it here although just as well one might decide on any other - depending on given app architecture decisions.

 - DI via constructors is best for large, easily scalable, multi-team, large-codebase projects.
 Or in other wards - real-life commercial projects.
 The rationale for this is just below.
 - objects created with `GetIt` factory must not be dependecies of singletons because this will lead to different object returned by `GetIt` while building the singleton and new objects of the type injected where the factory provides them at rebuilds of `Widgets` that consume them

 #### Benefits of constructors DI: